ebkn/Baukis/README.md

 ## Description

-Baukis is customer management system for company.
+Baukis is a customer management system for company.

 This is sample for studying Ruby on Rails.